Crypto Safety

 The blockchain never forgets.
 Every transaction — the timestamp, the amount, the sending and receiving wallet addresses — is permanently recorded and publicly verifiable.
 With AI assistance, even someone with no technical background can compile a professional, credible forensic record that investigators can act on.

 ChainReady was built using exactly this process.
-Our founder worked with Claude to trace five stolen assets across four blockchains, identify two thief wallets, document a Bitcoin consolidation sweep involving nine victim addresses, and file with eight agencies in a single day.
+Our founder worked with Claude to trace stolen assets across multiple blockchains, identify two thief wallets, document a Bitcoin consolidation sweep involving nine victim addresses, and file with eight agencies in a single day.

-Crypto theft is not just emotionally devastating — it has real tax implications.
+Crypto theft is not just emotionally devastating, it has real tax implications that may work in your favor.

-To work with a CPA on your crypto losses you will need a cost basis report — a complete record of every crypto purchase, transfer, and transaction showing your original purchase price for each asset.
+To document your crypto losses you will need a cost basis report, a complete record of every crypto purchase, transfer, and transaction showing your original purchase price for each asset.
 This establishes what you paid versus what was lost.

 How to get your cost basis report:

-- Use a crypto tax platform such as Koinly (koinly.io), CoinLedger (coinledger.io), or CryptoTaxCalculator (cryptotaxcalculator.io)
+• Use a crypto tax platform such as Koinly (koinly.io), CoinLedger (coinledger.io), or CryptoTaxCalculator (cryptotaxcalculator.io) (type each directly).

-- Export the report and bring it to your CPA
+• Export the report and bring it to your tax professional.

 Important notes:

-- Staking rewards can generate thousands of micro-transactions — discuss with your CPA whether these can be reported in aggregate rather than individually before choosing your platform tier
+• Staking rewards can generate thousands of micro-transactions.
+Ask your tax professional whether these can be reported in aggregate rather than individually before choosing your platform tier.

-- Recovery scam losses may also be deductible — ask your CPA
+• Recovery scam losses may also be deductible.
+Ask your tax professional.

-- FTC Consumer Advice — consumer.ftc.gov/articles/what-know-about-cryptocurrency-scams — a plain language guide to crypto scam types including impersonation, blackmail, and fake investment schemes. etherscan
+• FTC Consumer Advice — consumer.ftc.gov/articles/what-know-about-cryptocurrency-scams — a plain language guide to crypto scam types including impersonation, blackmail, and fake investment schemes.

 ChainReady is built by someone who lived this.
 You don't have to.